hauntgossamer/my-rich-presence-api-for-discord-and-deezer/readme.md

 <br>
 🎉 ***And that's it!
 Deezer is now interfaced with your Discord Status!
 Congratulations!*** 🎉 <br>
 <br>
-Brought you in part by Deezer API and Discord API
+Brought you in part by Deezer API and Discord API <br>

 ![Deezer Logo](https://i.imgur.com/6M1Agln.png "Deezer") <br>